griptape-ai/griptape-trade-school/docs/courses/image-query/03_image_query_tool.md

 ---
 ## Next Steps

-Now that you have a fancy little chatbot, it's time to move to the next section where we'll give the Agent the ability to understand and describe images.
-Head to the [Image Query Tool](03_image_query_tool.md) section.
+By following these detailed steps, you've not only equipped your Griptape Agent with the ability to query and describe images, but you’ve also possibly created the most culturally savvy bot on the block.

+In the [next section](04_seo_friendly.md), we'll tell the agent to give us output that is more SEO-friendly.